 To be an engineer is one of the greatest professional achievements anyone can aspire too.
-For not only do you earn the respect of your family and friends, you have actually earned real skill sets which can be applied to making the world a better place.
-But the road to attaining your goals is fraught with different challenges which could be academic of otherwise.
+For not only do you earn the respect of your family and friends, but you have also actually earned real skillsets that can be applied to making the world a better place.
+But the road to attaining your goals is fraught with different challenges which could be academic or otherwise.
 Here, you would be provided with practical knowledge on how to ease your academic challenges through the use of several helpful online platforms.

 Outlined below are eleven of the best e-learning websites for Engineering Students looking to receive ideas, share ideas and also communicate with like-minded individuals.

 More importantly, Codeacadmey lessons are set up in such a way that you learn by doing and not cramming unnecessary information into your brain.
 On registering, you are immediately initiated into the world of coding through your browser.

 skillshare.com is an all in one e-learning platform for anyone looking to educate oneself using online educational resources.
 On this platform, engineering students can take advantage of its engineering community where hundreds of learning materials, online tutorials, and practices are carried out.

 Skillshare employs an active learning policy whereby students actually learn by carrying out executable tasks from one module to the other.
 It is also important to note that, the platform focuses on individual learning and does not provide one-on-one teaching/learning situations for participants.

 Skillshare isn’t free and you may have to part with a little sum to be a part of its vibrant community.